TanjimAnim/land-displacement-app/README.md

 Admin dashboard made with React, Typescript and Redux toolkit. <br>
 Live Link: https://admin-dashboard-land-displacement.netlify.app/

 N.B: this is not mobile responsive yet.
-Please view it on your desktop **Technology**
+Please view it on your desktop <br>
+**Technology**
 This project is made with